OPEnSLab-OSU/WeatherChimesWeb/README.md

    - How MongoDB databases and collections are retrieved.
    - API endpoints (`/databases`, `/collections`, `/data`).
    - Express.js static file serving.
+   - Pushes to main automatically forwards the changes to the web server, causing it to restart with the new content

 2. **Frontend (index.js)**
    - How sound modules are created dynamically.